Infante Francisco de Paula of Spain: Last years

 As his son, Francisco de Asis, became king consort on 10 October 1846, Francisco de Paula's profile at court rose.
 He was well liked by Isabella II and one of his daughters, Infanta Josepha, became the Queen's best friend.
 However, the marriage between his son and his niece was an unhappy one.
 In 1849, Infante Francisco de Paula tried to intervene in an effort to reconcile the spouses.
 He sided with the Queen, but because at the same time he suggested her to form a cabinet with members of the progressive party, the moderate government expelled him from Spain.
 In 1850, he was allowed to return.

 Back in Spain, Infante Francisco de Paula was involved in a scandal.
 He was found playing sexual games with two women while blindfolded.
 The women were sent away by the police.
 Eventually, at age fifty-eight, Francisco de Paula contracted a morganatic marriage on 19 December 1852 in Madrid.
 Little is known about his second wife, Teresa de Arredondo y Ramirez de Arellano, except that she was from Murcia and a good dancer.
 Her age is unknown, but she was much younger than her husband.
 She was not short of economical means as she brought into her marriage a considerable dowry.
 The couple had a son, Ricardo María de Arredondo, born a week after the wedding, on 26 December 1852.
 The child was not permitted to carry the Bourbon last name, instead he was given the title of Duke of San Ricardo by Isabella II in 1864.

 His second marriage lasted twelve years and was a happy one.
 In letters and documents, Infante Francisco de Paula praised his wife's devotion to him.
 They lived a discreet life at the palace of San Juan.
 Don Francisco de Paula appeared frequently in court events, but always without his wife.
 Doña Teresa died, still young, on 29 December 1863.
 Their eleven-year-old son, Ricardo María, was put under the care of his maternal grandmother.
 In his will, Infante Francisco de Paula tried to protect his youngest son's inheritance and placed him under the custody of Queen Isabella II.
 Less than a year after his second widowhood, Infante Francisco de Paula died of colon cancer on 13 August 1865.
 He had wished to be buried at the church of San Francisco, but he was buried at the Escorial as was due a person of his rank.

 Marriages and children

 Francisco de Paula married twice.
-His first wife was his niece Princess Luisa Carlotta of Naples and Sicily, daughter of Francis I of the Two Sicilies and Maria Isabel of Spain.
+His first wife was his niece Princess Luisa Carlotta of the Two Sicilies, daughter of Francis I of the Two Sicilies and María Isabel of Spain.
 They married on 12 June 1819 in Madrid and had eleven children.